jananibalachandiran29-lgtm/stroke-prediction/README.md

 ## 18. Project Report

-The structured report is available at:
+The project report is available at:

 ```text
 docs/project_report.md